dievision/sinicum/README.md

     Sinicum::Jcr::TypeTranslator.use(MyProject::TypeTranslators::FaqTypeTranslator)

-Now only nodes belonging to the correct workspace and node type are being translated.
+Now nodes belonging to the correct workspace and node type are being translated.